 In addition to promoting the BMPs, the MDA also encourages that farmers consider the use of cover crops, forage crops and other alternatives on their vulnerable fields.
 The MDA calls these types of practices Alternative Management Tools.

-The MDA will create a Nitrogen Fertilizer Education and Promotion Team to coordinate prevention programs between government, university, the agricultural industry, and agricultural organizations and others.
+The MDA has created a Nitrogen Fertilizer Education and Promotion Team to coordinate prevention programs between government, university, the agricultural industry, and agricultural organizations and others.